eduardolucioac/groovim/README.md

 Before you start with the GrooVim!
 -----

 IMPORTANT_I!
-If you do not know how Vim works, please open a terminal, run vimtutor and do the exercises (takes 25 to 30 minutes).
+If you do not know how Vim works, please open a terminal, run __vimtutor__ and do the exercises (takes 25 to 30 minutes).
 Then continue reading this document!
 IT IS VERY IMPORTANT TO KNOW THE DEFAULT VIM IN ITS BASIC, SO YOU CAN USE IT BETTER AND CONTRIBUTE WITH NEW FEATURES!

 IMPORTANT_II!
 The Vim is a powerful general purpose text editor/IDE.
 Keep in mind that the GrooVim was made possible through its great API (script) and wide versatility!

 IMPORTANT_III!
 Certain terminal emulators limits the possibility of Vim and GrooVim.
 Therefore, we recommend that for your "all day" Vim use a terminal that allows more possibilities and features!

  * The GrooVim was designed to work with a wide range of keyboard shortcuts.
 Eventually, such shortcuts may present conflicts with shortcuts from your OS.
-This is normal and if conflicts occur we recommend that you modify the shortcuts of your OS, because the terminal environment does not allow a large number of combinations to form shortcuts;
+This is normal and if conflicts occurs we recommend that you modify the shortcuts of your OS, because the terminal environment does not allow a large number of combinations to form shortcuts;
  * To further facilitate your life and increase productivity we recommend you make a mapping in your terminal to navigate between tabs using Shift-Left/Shift-Right.
 These two keyboard shortcuts (Shift-Left/Shift-Right) are not mapped in GrooVim to that you use in the way mentioned;
     - Note: KDE desktop environment already works in that way with its terminal;
  * The GrooVim was designed to work with tabs;